 Hossein Naqavi Hosseini, a senior member of Iran's parliamentary national security commission, said Iran had stopped refining uranium above the 5 percent required for civilian power stations as it already had all the 20 percent enriched fuel it needs for the research reactor in Tehran.

 "The issue of suspension or halt of enrichment activities is meaningless because no production is taking place at the moment," parliament's website quoted him as saying on Tuesday.

 There has so far been no other comment on the matter in the Islamic Republic, where it was a public holiday on Thursday ahead of Friday's normal weekend.

 Iranian MPs have in the past made statements about the nuclear program that the government later denied.

 Iran's production and stockpile of 20-percent uranium is closely watched in the West and Israel.

 The Jewish state, believed to be the only nuclear-armed power in the Middle East, has suggested it could attack Iran if it acquired enough of the material for one nuclear bomb, but Iran has kept its 20-percent stockpile below that threshold.

 Tehran denies allegations by Western powers that it is seeking the capability to produce nuclear arms.

-While members of parliament's national security commission are regularly briefed on the nuclear programme, they are not directly involved in policy-making.
+While members of parliament's national security commission are regularly briefed on the nuclear program, they are not directly involved in policy-making.
 The big decisions are made by Supreme Leader Ayatollah Ali Khamenei.